-- Explore various means of making period products more widely available across the establishment, including free distribution through various mechanisms such as 'help yourself' boxes or no-cost dispensing machines. - Remember that the average age of starting periods is 12, but some girls can start from age 8, and so ensure that primary as well as secondary schools are well equipped to support girls with period products, sanitary bins etc. - Maintain stocks of period products in a wide variety of places, not simply the school office; and examine the barriers that might exist to girls accessing period products through the school office, e.g. embarrassment, lack of suitable space for a quiet discussion, and what can be done about these barriers. - Ensure that support staff who can provide period products make it known to learners that they keep items in stock that can be freely distributed as needed, and think about the best ways of communicating this. - Remember to make provision for learners and staff going on residential and day trips. - Make products available in all toilets used by girls and women, including disabled toilets, staff toilets and changing rooms. - Stock period products in campus or school shops, where these exist. - Explore ways of sourcing items for free where possible, including promotional packs from large companies which make period products.
+- Explore various means of making period products more widely available across the establishment, including free distribution through various mechanisms such as 'help yourself' boxes or no-cost dispensing machines. - Maintain stocks of period products in a wide variety of places and examine the barriers that might exist to students accessing period products, e.g. embarrassment, lack of suitable space for a quiet discussion, and what can be done about these barriers. - Ensure that support staff who can provide period products make it known to learners that they keep items in stock that can be freely distributed as needed, and think about the best ways of communicating this. - Remember to make provision for learners and staff going on residential and day trips. - Make products available in all toilets used by women, including disabled toilets, staff toilets and changing rooms. - Stock period products in campus shops, where these exist. - Explore ways of sourcing items for free where possible, including promotional packs from large companies which make period products.

-- Although free access to products is the EIS position, if vending machines which charge for items are used as a last resort or as an interim measure while a new approach is phased in, we suggest that establishments: - " install these in toilets distributed across all buildings/campuses, not just in one location; - " examine the affordability of products sold in vending machines, and consider whether it is feasible to reduce the cost5; - " consider how women and girls might access change for vending machines, if these have a charge; and, - " check whether they offer items that are suitable for all girls (e.g. products which are suitable for girls having light periods). - Consider the needs of transgender learners, e.g. those who are in the process of transitioning from female to male who still experience periods, and may not be able to access vending machines that are in the female toilets. - Include the needs of peri-menopausal and menopausal staff and adult learners in colleges in your plans to provide period products - menstruation at these times can be more erratic and unpredictable and access to products can alleviate the stress this causes. - Embed tackling the cost of accessing period products in wider work being undertaken to reduce the 'cost of the school day'6 or the cost of attending college.
+- Although free access to products is the EIS position, if vending machines which charge for items are used as a last resort or as an interim measure while a new approach is phased in, we suggest that establishments: - " install these in toilets distributed across all buildings/campuses, not just in one location; - " examine the affordability of products sold in vending machines, and consider whether it is feasible to reduce the cost5; - " consider how women might access change for vending machines, if these have a charge; and, - " check whether they offer items that are suitable for all (e.g. products which are suitable for women having light periods). - Consider the needs of transgender learners, e.g. those who are in the process of transitioning from female to male who still experience periods, and may not be able to access vending machines that are in the female toilets. - Include the needs of peri-menopausal and menopausal staff and students in your plans to provide period products - menstruation at these times can be more erratic and unpredictable and access to products can alleviate the stress this causes. - Embed tackling the cost of accessing period products in wider work being undertaken to reduce the cost of attending university.

-- Work with students' associations/pupil councils to explore the issues particular to your context and to identity the best solutions. - Consult staff via trade unions and other fora, on their own experiences and those of their learners, and work with staff to develop your local approach collegiately.
+- Work with students' associations to explore the issues particular to your context and to identity the best solutions. - Consult staff via trade unions and other fora, on their own experiences and those of their learners, and work with staff to develop your local approach collegiately.